philipturner/metal-float64/README.md

 TODO: Show function call benchmarks.
 Create method to force-inline adds/multiplies in performance-critical code, which can be harnessed from SPIR-V/hipSYCL/MoltenCL.
 Use single-scalar ops exposed in the header.

+Precisions:
+- `float64_t` - IEEE 64-bit floating point with 11 bits exponent and 53 bits mantissa, compatible with CPU.
+Throughput ratio is ~1:56-72 compared to FP32.
+- `float59_t` - GPU-friendly format with 15 bits exponent and 48 bits mantissa, with one bit wasted.
+Must be converted to/from FP64 on the CPU.
+Throughput ratio is TODO.
+- `float43_t` - GPU-friendly format with 15 bits exponent and 32 bits mantissa, with one bit wasted.
+Must be converted to/from FP64 on the CPU.
+Throughput ratio is ~1:30-34 compared to FP32.

 This library redefines the `double` keyword using a compiler macro, making it legal to use in MSL.
 The keyword is associated with one of the extended precisions, which can be chosen through a compiler flag.
 This lets you easily switch an entire code base to a different precision, and see how it affects performance.

 Vectorized functions of `double2`, `double3`, and `double4` are also redefined, along with vectorized functions of each extended precision.